 The format of the return does not change much year to year, and if the structure of your income hasn’t changed much then this year’s return will look very similar to the year before.
 Dig this one out and use it as a reference for the new one.

 If you have children and were paid child benefit during the year, then you will need to check whether either you or your partner earned over £50,000 in the year.
 If this is the case, then the money will be clawed back by the government.
 If you earn between £50,000 and £60,000, for every £100 you earn over £50,000 , you have to pay back 1 per cent of the child benefit you've received.
 If you earn more than £60,000, you have to pay it all back.

 There are questions about this on the return; make sure you get them right.
 A few years of getting this wrong could result in a hefty tax bill in the future.

 06. Consider future payments on account

-Your return is for the tax year ending April 2017.
-If you plan on earning less in the current tax year, then reduce the amount you 'pay on account', otherwise you will over-pay tax.
+Your return is for the tax year ending April 2018.
+If you think you will earn less in the current tax year, then reduce the amount you 'pay on account', otherwise you will over-pay tax.
 But, beware, if you reduce this too much and end up earning more, HMRC will charge you interest on the amount you should have paid when you complete your next SA tax return.